Entire-Circus/E-Commerce-Product-Review-Analysis/README.md

 ## **Project Intent**

-This project combines analytical depth with practical presentation.
-While the full technical report details the complete workflow — including data preparation, exploratory analysis, natural language processing, and predictive modeling — the accompanying dashboard offers a **concise, interactive overview** of the key insights and results.
+This project prioritizes interactive insight delivery through a live dashboard, which presents a concise summary of key results from exploratory analysis, NLP, and predictive modeling.
+For those seeking technical depth, a full report is also available, detailing the analytical workflow and modeling techniques.

 The dashboard is intended as the primary touchpoint for reviewing outcomes and exploring patterns, while the report provides a deeper look into the underlying methods and decisions supporting the analysis.